Radiation pattern and source size of particles in nanoplasmonic fusion: Correlation Function

 where $d\sigma_\mu$ for a single nanorod is the unit normal vector pointing in the direction of the nanorod antenna.
 In case of a full scale macroscopic modeling $d\sigma_\mu$ points to the direction of the momentum of the marker particle $m_d$ or $m_{He^4}$.
 Here $ u_\mu^R=(\gamma , \gamma v , 0, 0) \ \ \textrm{and} \ \ u_\mu^L=(\gamma , -\gamma v , 0, 0) $ in the rest frame of the nanorod or the marker particle.
 When $p^\mu d\sigma_\mu = 0$ the function vanishes at the front, even without step function $\Theta$.
 The role of the $\Theta(p^\mu d\sigma_\mu)$ part is just to eliminate the negative part of the distribution.

+In recent thick target experiments the photos of measured ejected plume \cite{EEE} showed clear views of asymmetric distributions cut from the left side like the Cancelling Jüttner distribution, while the “fitted Maxwell-Boltzmann” (Jüttner) distributions did not fit well the data.

-The CJ distribution \ref{polarJuttner} resembles strongly the distribution obtained in the EPOCH kinetic theory, Figs. \ref{a18} (and \ref{a20}).
+The CJ distribution (\ref{CJ}) resembles strongly the distribution obtained in the EPOCH kinetic theory, Figs. \ref{a18} (and \ref{a20}).
 The increasingly narrower distributions can be simulated with increasing velocities $v$.
-The "temperature" parameter $T$ in our case is representing the random spread of the kinetic distribution, and this is decreasing rapidly.
-In case of Fig. \ref{a18}, $T \sim 13 $ keV, similar to the max proton energy.
+The "temperature" parameter $T$ in our case represents the random spread of the kinetic distribution, and this is decreasing rapidly.
+In case of Fig. \ref{a18}, $T \sim 13 $ keV, like the max proton energy.
 In case of Fig. \ref{a20}, $T \sim 10 $ keV approximately one third of the max proton energy.

-In case of extreme narrow distributions at late times as 100 fs, single velocity, non-equilibrated distributions can be used instead of the Cancelling J\"uttner distributions in the two particle correlation studies.
+In case of extreme narrow distributions at late times as 100 fs, single velocity, non-equilibrated, { anisotropic, } distributions can be used instead of the Cancelling J\"uttner distributions in the two particle correlation studies.

 If we assume that the two coincident particles originate from two points, $x_1$ and $x_2$, the expression of the correlation function, Eq. (\ref{R1}) will be become \cite{CS13} \be

 \ee and the corresponding $J(k,q)$-function is \be J(k,q) = \int d^4x\ S(x,k)\, \exp\left[ - \frac{q \cdot u(x)}{2 T(x)} \right]\, \exp(iqx)\ , \ee